milan-daus/Literature-on-Water-Reservoir-Management/README.md

 # Literature on Reservoir Management
-In this file you will find a list of references on five different research topics in reservoir management.
+In this repository you will find the file: "Tool.xls" as a Microsoft Excel file.
+This tool allows you to get an overview of reservoir management implications researched in the [CHARM (CHallenges of Reservoir Management) project](https://www.project.uni-stuttgart.de/charm/en/).
+Furthermore there is a list of references on five different research topics in reservoir management.
 The original source is provided via hyperlink.
 Where applicable, you can downbload the corresponding literature.

 ## Sediment